Regular Rotating Black Holes: A Review: Extensions beyond the disk

 If we introduce this into the metric component (\ref{gtt}) and considering a mass function $\mathcal M (r) \sim r^n$ with $n\geq 3$ around $r=0$, we see that the metric component takes the form

-where $f$ and $g$ are finite differentiable functions in the equatorial plane.
-In this way, $g_{tt}$ is differentiable at the equatorial plane.
+where $f$ and $g$ are finite differentiable functions in the disk.
+In this way, $g_{tt}$ is differentiable at the disk.
 (In particular, again ($\partial_z g_{tt}(z=0)=0$)).
 The reader can check that the same situation is found for the rest of metric components.
-Let us only remark that the metric will not be analytic at the equatorial plane.
+Let us only remark that the metric will not be analytic at the disk.
 Not all metric components will be infinitely differentiable.
 For example, even if the particular metric component (\ref{gtt}) and for odd $n$ is $C^\infty$ other metric components like